leeschmalz/NCAA-Championships-Data/README.md

 auxillary that were necessary to lead to the final result.

 This was a very tedious project, as you can see the txt file was not easy to work with.
-The entire structure of the bracket and scoring system was built with a whole lot of iteration.
+The entire structure of the bracket and scoring system were built with a whole lot of iteration.

 Things that cause errors in the code that need prior edit in the txt file:
 1. Wrestlers sharing the same name or having subsets of each others' names. ex.
 'Vincenzo Joseph' and 'Joseph Smith' both in 165 bracket.